About Hannah

 Expanding her studies beyond school, Hannah has attended programs in Graz, Austria, with the American Institute of Musical Studies - AIMS (2023), and in Lucca, Italy, with Accademia Vocale Lorenzo Malfatti (2022).

-Beyond her degree, Hannah is also the Choral Scholar for the 24-25 year with Our Lady of the Lake in Verona, NJ.
-She also is a soprano section leader substitute with South Church in Bergenfield, NJ.
+Beyond her degree, Hannah was also the Choral Scholar for the 24-25 year with Our Lady of the Lake Catholic church in Verona, NJ.
+She also is a regular substitute cantor with South Church in Bergenfield, NJ and with St. Joseph’s church in North Plainfield, NJ.

-Hannah Bogard holds a bachelor’s degree in Voice Performance from Belmont University.
-She is currently pursuing a Master of Music in Voice Performance at Montclair State University, where she studies with Dr. Lori McCann and coaches with Dr. Grant Wenaus and Mary Pinto.
+Hannah Bogard holds a bachelor’s degree in Voice Performance from Belmont University and a master’s degree in Voice Performance from Montclair State University.
+She continues to study with Dr. Lori McCann and coaches regularly with Dr. Grant Wenaus, Victoria Schwartzman, and Mary Pinto.